john-doherty/fetch-reply-with/README.md

 })
 ```

-Any requests not intercepted will be allowed to proceed as normal.
+_Any requests not intercepted will proceed as normal._

 ## Tests